PrestaShop/docs/development/coding-standards/_index.md

 ```

 ## TypeScript

-Most of `admin-dev/themes/new-theme/js` files are using TypeScript.
-This provide a better maintainability by using types on most of our classes and functions.
+Most of `admin-dev/themes/new-theme/js` files are coded in TypeScript.
+Classes and functions in .ts files must be strictly typed.

 You are able to get global types in the `admin-dev/themes/new-theme/js/types` folder and some types library are imported from npm using the `@types` namespace and automatically imported by TypeScript.